naccdata/nacc-attribute-deriver/docs/index.md

 * Also finalize and release the Attribute Curation gear, and push to Flywheel
 * Write a script to kick off curation for all curation types (UDS, NP, APOE, and SCAN) over all projects
     * Rough draft has been [pushed here](https://github.com/naccdata/flywheel-monitoring/blob/feature/add-scan-notebook/notebooks/curate.ipynb)
+    * The derive rules CSVs under `config` need to be pushed to the corresponding projects as well, the above script assumes they are there

 Currently the code should be up-to-date with MQT V2.
 The main thing left to do is to test, which requires 1) ingesting the SCAN data and 2) running the Attribute Curation gear over each project and each file, and then checking the results.
 We currently do not have an MQT baseline so they will need to be manually checked.
 The test code in this repo should be fairly in-depth per attribute, but not so much end to end.